All Episodes

 Gestapo tactics?

-There are a lot of delegates that are receiving, let's just say interesting phone calls from people that might sound intimidating.
+There are a lot of delegates that are receiving, let's just say, interesting phone calls from people that might sound intimidating.

-So we're gonna find out, aren't we?
+So we're going to find out, aren't we?

 Is it appropriate to use the word Gestapo?